 Magical place if you love camping on the beach.
 Who needs a traditional shower if you have the light blue transparent water of the ocean?
 This is the paradise on earth when it comes to camping spots.
 It’s white sand and stunning views of the seven-mile beach are amazing.
 For the most adventurous, you can follow a path through the forest at the southern end of the beach that takes you to a virgin nude beach.

-This place is also perfect for beginner and advanced surfers as it is surrounded by incredible surfing spots like Boomerang Beach, Blueys Beach and Seal Rocks.
+This place is also perfect for beginner and advanced surfers as it is surrounded by incredible surfing spots like Boomerang Beach, Blueys Beach, and Seal Rocks.

 It is 3 hours driving distance from Sydney and is one of the most beautiful beaches in NSW without a doubt.
-But not everything can be perfect since this spot does not count with public toilets but you can find them 2 minutes by car heading south at north Boomerang Beach.
+But not everything can be perfect since this spot does not count with public toilets but you can find them 2 minutes by a car heading south at north Boomerang Beach.

 Booti Booti National Park